hudora/django-googleappsauth/README.rst

     (r'^callback_googleappsauth/', 'googleappsauth.views.callback'),

-Using a special middleware which is included int he package, you can block access to a compete site.
+Using a special middleware which is included in the package, you can block access to a compete site.
 ::

     MIDDLEWARE_CLASSES = (